Wondering what to do with 2 days in Seattle? Read on for a detailed look at how to spend the perfect weekend in the Emerald City!

 Here are a few recommendations for downtown Seattle accommodation to suit all budgets:

 If you don’t want to be right in the middle of the city, you can look for options in nearby Pioneer Square, Belltown, or Pike/Pine.
-There are some awesome places on Airbnb as well, so it’s worth doing a quick search on there.
+Explore all the places to stay in Seattle here.

 Enjoy Your Trip to Seattle